 - It is able to merge Unallocated space on either contiguous partition by 1 step.

-- It can move unmovable files, so partitions can be shrunk to minimum size.
+- It can move unmovable files, so you can shrink partition to minimum size if you want.

 - It is able to move and combine Unallocated space to any non-adjacent partitions on the same disk.